-1. Promotion from grades six to seven and seven to eight: Student must pass a minimum of four subjects, two of which must be in English, Mathematics, Science or Social Studies.
-A passing grade for a full year will be computed based upon the student earning 4 points.
-Students who fail any of the 4 core courses will be given the opportunity to meet the requirements of the course(s) through school day or extended learning opportunities.

-2. Promotion to 9th grade will require passing: (F.S.
-1003.4156(1)(a)(1-5))

-- a.
-3 middle school or higher, year-long courses in English, - b.
-3 middle school or higher, year-long courses in mathematics.
-To earn high school credit for the Algebra I course, a middle school student must pass the Algebra I End-of-Course (EOC) assessment.
-Beginning with the 2012-13 school year, to earn high school credit for the Geometry course, a middle school student must pass the Geometry End-of-Course (EOC) assessment. - c.
-3 middle school or higher, year-long courses in science.
-Beginning with the 2012-13 school year, to earn high school credit for the Biology I course, a middle school student must pass the Biology I End-of-Course (EOC) assessment. - d.
-3 middle school or higher, year-long courses in social studies, one semester of which must include the study of state and federal government and civics education.

-e.
-1 course in career and education planning to be completed in 7th or 8th grade, which can be a stand-alone course or instruction integrated into an existing course or courses.
-This course shall result in the completion of an electronic personalized education plan (ePEP) to be signed by the student, the student's instructor, guidance counselor, or academic advisor, and the student's parent.
-Completion of the ePEP is defined as planning a minimum of 24 high school credits that meets the minimum graduation requirements of a high school student on the 24-credit diploma option.
+- 2. To be promoted, students in grades six and seven must pass a minimum of four subjects, two of which must be in English, mathematics, science or social studies.
+Starting with the 2007-08 school year, a passing grade for a full year will be computed based on grades received for the year and not points. - 3. \For students entering 6th grade in 2006-07 and thereafter, promotion to 9th grade will require passing: (F.S.
+1003.4156(1)(a)1-5)) - a) 3 middle school or higher, year-long courses in English, - b) 3 middle school or higher, year-long courses in mathematics.
+Successful completion of a high school level Algebra I or geometry course is not contingent upon the student's performance on the end-of-course assessment.
+However, beginning with the 2011-2012 school year, to earn high school credit for an Algebra I course, a middle school student must pass the Algebra end-of-course assessment, and beginning with the 20-12-13 school year, to earn high school credit for a geometry course, a middle school student must pass the geometry end-of-course assessment. - c) 3 middle school or higher, year-long courses in science.
+Successful completion of a high school level Biology I course is not contingent upon the student's performance on the end-of-course assessment.
+However, beginning with the 2012-13 school year, to earn high school credit for a Biology I course, a middle school student must pass the Biology I end-of-course assessment, - d) 3 middle school or higher, year-long courses in social studies, one semester of which must include the study of state and federal government and civics education, and - e) 1 course in career and education planning to be completed in 7th or 8th grade, which can be a stand-alone course or instruction integrated into an existing course or courses.
+This course shall result in the completion of an electronic personalized academic and career plan (ePEP) to be signed by the student, the student's instructor, guidance counselor, or academic advisor, and the student's parent.
+Completion of the ePEP is defined as planning a minimum of 24 high school credits that meets the minimum graduation requirements for a high school student on the 24-credit diploma option.
 (F.S.
-1003.3156(1)(5)) The required personalized education plan must inform students of high school graduation requirements, Florida Bright Futures Scholarship Program requirements, state university and Florida college admission requirements, and programs through which a high school student can earn college credit, including Advanced Placement, International Baccalaureate, Advanced International Certificate of Education, dual enrollment, career academy opportunities, and courses that lead to a national industry certification.
+1003.4156(1)5) The required personalized academic and career plan must inform students of high school graduation requirements, Florida Bright Futures Scholarship Program requirements, state university and Florida college admission requirements, and programs through which a high school student can earn college credit, including Advanced Placement, International Baccalaureate, Advanced International Certificate of Education, dual enrollment, career academy opportunities, and courses that lead to national industry certification.